 This recorded webinar will introduce you to the Davis EnviroMonitor platform.
 With Enviromonitor you can access your weather data and third-party sensor data with an intuitive interface to easily measure soil moisture, monitor flow meters, track chill hours, create frost alarms, track growing degree days and more!
 With real-time data, you can respond to changing conditions and make timely decisions.

 In addition to those linked above, Davis have a steadily growing library of other videos, which is worth checking through for anyone interested in further video resources.
-These are accessible in two places:
+These are accessible on the Davis Instruments channel on Youtube

 As you might expect, there is a lot of overlap between these two libraries, but the two are not always equally up-to-date and it’s probably worth checking both libraries if you’re looking for a particular video.